 Are you doing everything you can to mitigate electrical arc flash hazards in your workplace?
 This informational page details the electrical-related NFPA 70E and OSHA standards and regulations, and also provides answers to commonly asked electrical-related questions, electrical glove sizing guidelines, and much more.

 Make sure you’re taking the proper precautions to ensure your workers’ safety!
-Also, be sure to download our free arc flash whitepaper, register for our special Arc Flash Qualified Worker training, and take advantage of this month’s special electrical-related promotions!
+Also, be sure to download our free arc flash whitepaper and take advantage of this month’s special electrical-related promotions!

 |1926.97(c)(2)(viii)||Electrical protective equipment shall be subjected to periodic electrical tests.
 Test voltages and the maximum intervals between tests shall be in accordance with Table E-4 and Table E-5.|